 Engineering projects may have procedures like “program the robot using Raspberry Pi” the code doesn’t need to be included.

-For 2021, do start by asking your child’s science teacher if the school plans on participating at NWSE.
-The fair has a strict 12 project limit per middle school.
+Do start by asking your child’s science teacher if the school plans on participating at NWSE.
+NWSE MS has a strict 12 project limit per middle school.
 Teachers are given priority for registration.
 Stephanie Jones also knows which schools have participated in prior years.